menu

 Demographics

 Canehill is an extremely ethnically-diverse town.
 The people who call Canehill home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Canehill residents report their race to be White.
-Important ancestries of people in Canehill include Scottish, French, Yugoslavian, Other West Indian, and West Indian.
+The greatest number of Canehill residents report their race to be Native Hawaiian.
+Important ancestries of people in Canehill include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

-The most common language spoken in Canehill is English.
-Other important languages spoken here include Persian and Portuguese.
+The most common language spoken in Canehill is Persian.
+Other important languages spoken here include Portuguese and Native American languages.

 Notable & Unique Neighborhood Characteristics